ikenox/Perl-MouseX-Types-Enum/README.md

 # DESCRIPTION

-MouseX::Types::Enum provides Java-like enum type declaration.
+MouseX::Types::Enum provides Java-like enum type declaration based on Mouse.

-Enums declared are

-- distinguished from each other
-- able to have attributes
-- able to have methods
+You can declare enums which have instance variables and methods.

 # LICENSE